Coding4Hours/Coding4Hours/README.md

 <a href="https://github.com/marketplace/actions/quote-readme">
 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Yes, we have a dress code.
-You have to dress.”— Scott McNealy, co-founder of Sun Microsystems   ❞</i>
+<i>❝“It was a joke, okay?
+If we thought it would actually be used, we wouldn’t have written it!”— Mark Andreesen, speaking of the HTML tag BLINK      ❞</i>
 <!--ENDS_HERE_QUOTE_README-->
 </a>